calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.file_copy_threads
-The number of concurrent threads allocated for duplicating files and directories.
+The number of concurrent worker threads allocated for duplicating files and directories within the file manager.

 Default value:
 ```yaml